 Registrants should only be required to input registration data in a language(s) or script(s) with which they are skilled.

 The purpose of this recommendation was to mitigate any requirement that would burden registrants with special skills or requirements.
 The IRD recommendations are based on three foundational principles, and among these is the "User Capability Principle: the capability of the data-submitting user should be the constraining factor.
 Such users should not be burdened with tasks that cannot be completed under ordinary circumstances."
 This principle is the primary motivation for this recommendation.

+Similarly, the T&T PDP Working Group found that requiring registrants to accurately translate and transliterate their contact information to a single language/script in which they are not proficient is unreasonable and impractical.
+This was one of the reasons cited by the WG, resulting in its recommendation that mandatory translation of contact information to a single common language, and transliteration of contact information to a single common script is undesirable.

-These three recommendations are intended to be complementary.
+These four recommendations are intended to be complementary.
 A registry is expressly permitted to engage in any approved business model with any registrant, but it must expect that only registrants who ordinarily work with the languages and scripts supported by the registry may use the services of the registry.
 Some might consider this point obvious from a business perspective, but nonetheless, the IRD working group believed this point was often overlooked in discussions of internationalization and thus chose to make it explicitly.

+Finally, the third high-level requirement recommended for community consideration by the IRD WG, and identified in your letter reads:

+Unless explicitly stated otherwise, all data elements should be tagged with the languages/scripts in use, and this information should always be available with the data element.

+The T&T PDP Working Group reached a similar conclusion, and recommended that any WHOIS replacement system be able to store and display data fields in a manner that allows for easy identification of what the different data entries represent, and what language(s)/script(s) have been used by the registrant.

 As a result, the GNSO concludes there is no conflict between these sets of recommendations, and as such recommends that the T&T IRT factors in the IRD Expert Working Group recommendations as part of their implementation efforts.
 However, should the T&T IRT find that there are policy implications resulting from the IRD Expert Working Group recommendations, we would refer them to existing mechanisms for the IRT to flag these and submit them to the GNSO Council for appropriate action.